Portland

 The South Falls from the Trail of Ten Falls Loop Trail

-• Lost Lake Trail – Hike around the perimeter of Mount Hood on this moderately-rated scenic trail.
+• Lost Lake Trail – Hike around the perimeter of Lost Lake in Mount Hood National Forest on this scenic trail.

 🎨 Best Museums